-The Elite Youth Sevens Boys' Program is a program designed for aspiring top level Rugby Sevens players in BC.
+The Elite Youth Sevens Girls' Program is a program designed for aspiring top level Rugby Sevens players in BC.
 Available to players in the U16 and U18 age groups, the programs seeks to take the best pool of talented athletes and develop them into high-level Rugby Sevens players.

 The program is open to athletes from all backgrounds and they usually fall under three main brackets: Multisport Athletes, Current Rugby Athletes and Identified Rugby Sevens Athletes.

 Don't worry if you're unsure which type you are, we've got more detailed explanations below:

 You're an athlete in another sort who plays at school, club or even provincial level.
 You don't need to have rugby skills, or even have handled a rugby ball before.

 What you do have, is a set of skills that are readily transferable to Rugby sevens such as pace, agility, stamina, tactical ability, team attitude, strong work ethic etc.

 Several of the top female Rugby Sevens athletes started their careers in other sports including World Cup winners Portia Woodman (Netball) and Melissa Ruscoe (Soccer).

 So why not come along to one of our Open ID sessions and show us what you've got!